tykisgod/youtube-channel-keyword-searcher/README.md

 The first parameter **example.csv** indicates the file name which contains the channel and keywords information.

-The second parameter **2** is the max page number (each page contains at most 50 results) which indicates the approximately max number of results for each channel-keywords pair.
-The actual number of results may be more or less than the number you expect.
+The second parameter **2** is the max page number (each page contains at most 50 results) which indicates the max number of results for each channel-keywords pair.

-So in this case, we can get approximately at most 2*50 results for each channel-keyword pair.
+So in this case, we can get at most 2*50 results for each channel-keyword pair.
 We have 2 channel-keyword pairs in **example.csv**, so we will have at most 2\*2\*50 = 200 results in the output csv file.

 3. The console will show a link like: